aleezeh611/KNN-and-KMeans-Clustering-With-DB-Index/README.md

 # KNN-and-KMeans
-Program to demonstrate KNN and KMeans Clustering by applying on s standard data set
+Program to demonstrate KNN and KMeans Clustering by applying on a standard data set